Skip to content

 Vault (HashiCorp Vault)ΒΆ

-To use HashiCorp Vault for key management, configure the following:
+To use HashiCorp Vault for key management, add a vault entry to the providers section of kms.json:

 To issue credentials, you need to have a signed certificate for the public key that is bound to your domain.